PsyChoDev14/Simple-Voice-Chat/README.md

-# Voice Chat Application
+# Voice Chat Application 🟢

 This is a simple voice chat application that allows users to create their own voice chat servers and connect to each other using their IP addresses.
 The application features a sound bar that displays the microphone's input levels in real time.

 ## Features

-- Create your own voice chat server.
+- Create your own voice chat server. (upcoming)
-- Join a voice chat server using an IP address.
+- Join a voice chat server using an IP address. (upcoming)
 - Real-time display of microphone input levels using a sound bar.
+- Good for low end pc users to communicate with their friends while playing games or doing other activities

 ## Technologies Used